Anthony Senter and Joseph Testa: Move to the Lucchese family

 After the murder of Roy DeMeo, Senter and Testa drifted into the Lucchese crime family.
 According to Casso, they were responsible for the murder on June 13, 1986, of Russian-American gangster Vladimir Reznikov.
 Reznikov had reportedly threatened the life and family of Marat Balagula, a Ukrainian immigrant who ruled the Russian Mafia in Brighton Beach.
 Balagula, who was then masterminding a multimillion-dollar gasoline bootlegging operation, had been paying tribute to the Five Families, who regarded him as their biggest moneymaker after drugs.

+Senter and Testa were inducted in to the Lucchese family as "made" members during an initiation ceremony conducted by Amuso and Casso at a residence in Canarsie in mid-to-late 1988.